-“We need a global forum to bring together the most motivated, humble, curious and creative brains on the planet to work together with urgency to create the necessary new partnerships, science, knowledge, technology, thinking, legal frameworks and solutions to the space environment.
-We must strive to create irrefutable and transparent evidence to ensure governments and legislators at a global scale can take appropriate action and guide the space industry to build their business models and act with informed stewardship of the Space Environment”Angela Mathis, CEO ThinkTank Maths
+“We need a global forum to bring together the most motivated, humble, curious and creative brains on the planet to work together with urgency to create the necessary partnerships, science, knowledge, technology, thinking, legal frameworks and solutions to the space environment.
+We must strive to create irrefutable and transparent evidence to ensure governments and legislators at a global scale can take appropriate action and guide the space industry to build their business models, and act with informed stewardship of the Space Environment”Angela Mathis, CEO ThinkTank Maths

 GNOSIS SPACE has built the foundations over the last three years – reputation, credibility and a global network to become the Manhattan Project of Space.

 That is a far-reaching vision and mission.
 It is certainly an appropriately ambitious target for the next phase of GNOSIS.

 GNOSIS – THE GLOBAL NETWORK ON SUSTAINABILITY IN SPACE+ Visit the Website